 The same shapes and patterns can be utilized over and over again with new and surprising results.
 Here, take a simple rectangular motif and apply a glossy finish to make the wood pop and shine.

-Mixed Wood Wall Paneling
+Reclaimed Board Wall Paneling

 Mountain Lodge Wainscoting

 Sometimes, one shape just isn’t enough.
 When that’s the case, utilize two or more geometric figures — something simple like a square or rectangle — beside and atop one another.
 It’s classic and traditional and elegant all at once, whether in white, black, or another color altogether.
+You can use this board and batten style to enhance your hallways, entryway, or dining space.

 Geometric Stone Pattern Paneling